liamwh/Veloxide/README.md

 - [ ] Implement CQRS and the concepts of aggregates, entities, domain events and commands.
 - [ ] Make todo "completed" field an enum instead of bool for demonstrative purposes
 - [ ] Add a project model with a has-many relationship to the todo model
-- [ ] Consider adding an ORM such as [SeaORM](https://www.sea-ql.org/SeaORM) or [Diesel](https://docs.rs/diesel/latest/diesel/) for Object Relational Mapping instead of writing raw SQL with sqlx

 ### Endpoints